by Gordon Nary

 Gordon: When did you join St. Philips Catholic Church, Karachi, Pakistan?

-Shomaila: I am born Catholic and I am member of this church from my childhood.
+Shomaila: I am born Catholic and I am a member of this church from my childhood.

 Gordon: Approximately how many members’ does St. Philips have and what are some of the activities that St. Philips sponsors?